paavkar/DiscordNETBot/README.md

 - `/join`: Make the bot to join the designated Voice Channel.
 - `/leave`: Make the bot leave the Voice Channel, if in one.
 - `/play`: Make the bot play a video from YouTube (intended for songs).
 Requires the user to be in a VC.
-- `queue`: Display the currently queued tracks.
+- `/queue`: Display the currently queued tracks.
 - `/ask`: Ask the language model some question.
 - `/chat`: Chat with AI.
 User prompts and AI responses are saved (in-memory, Dictionary).
 - `/clear-chat`: Clear the chat history for this specific user and server combination.
 - `/toggle-search`: Toggle whether the language model is allowed to use search.
+- `/redis-test`: Used to test redis Pub/Sub is working.